pragmanila/pythonExam/README.md

 - Convert the attached mockup (mockup.jpg) into HTML and CSS
 - You are free to use front end frameworks such as Bootstrap
+- Markup needs to be fully reponsive and mobile friendly

 ### Django and Python
 - Make the page functional in such a way that guestbook entries are being fetched from a database and displayed on the page when it loads
 - Make the form functional that when submitted, it will add entries to the guestbook, reload the page and display the newly added entry
+- Basic and proper form validation needs to be applied

 ### Javascript and AJAX
 - Modify the form submission where the form submits through AJAX and the entry will be displayed on the list without reloading the page